dykuang/Leaf_Project/README.md

 * `Transer_VGG19_leaf.py`: Extracting/maxpooling output after the maxpooling layer of the second convolutional block from the pretrained VGG19 network as the feature vector.
 I tried to add training layers directly on top but the process stoped itself during training.
 Maybe it is because the hardware is not powerful to handle (on cpu of a laptop).
 So I decided to do it offine by first saving the extracted features and then later feed saved features to different classifiers for test.

 ## tests
 * `VAE_leaf_dense.py`: Testing the performance of variational auto encoder using flattened fully connected layers on leaf data.
 Manifold learning is also used to visualize possible clusters in the latent space.
+Part of the code is from this [post](https://blog.keras.io/building-autoencoders-in-keras.html)
 * `VAE_leaf_cnn.py`: Similar as above, but now with a CNN approach.
 * `encoder_clf_test.py`: This script compares the classification performance using nearest neighbor under three distances:
     * Pixel loss between test_img and an "class-average" image that is produced by directly taking the mean of training images with the same class label.